PhuongFX/blog/collections/_posts/2024-8-29-welcome-to-jekyll.md

 ---
 layout: article
 title: 𝄃𝄃𝄂𝄀𝄁 Phuong֎Phan 𓆝 𓆟 𓆞 𓆝
-abstract: ╰┈➤ Thanks for your interest in this theme!
-Let's see how you can build an awesome website with Jekyll and Antarctica……
+abstract: ╰┈➤ Thanks for your interest in this blog!
+This is where you can find an awesome website with Jekyll and Antarctica……
 eyeCatcher: https://img.freepik.com/premium-photo/colorful-background-with-blue-yellow-circle-center_777078-3402.jpg
 categories: About
 tags: About